 Given multiple points of entry into CIS, completion of the CIS referral form is not mandatory; rather, the form is provided as a tool to enable standardized data collection from community-based referral sources.
-Additionally, while MQD does not require CIS Referral Form to be completed, QI Health plans must make arrangements to electronically capture the referral/identification source on all CIS beneficiaries, as these data shall be included among required reporting elements.
+Additionally, while MQD does not require completion of the CIS Referral Form, QI health plans must make arrangements to capture the referral/identification source for all CIS beneficiaries in order to comply with required reporting elements.